vkSegfault/vkSegfault.github.io/_posts/2021-08-06-simd-comp-cpp-cshart-rust.md

 	//do something with AVX
 }
 ```
 C# on the other hand does everything fully safe and potentially faster (!).
-At least theoretically (depends whether JITted code optimilized for specific hardware gains more than CLR runtime workload - I imagine this may happen on modern CPUs that support AVX-512 for example).
+At least theoretically (depends whether JITted code optimized for specific hardware gains more than CLR runtime workload[^1]).
 This code checks at runtime how wide (how many lanes) is the vector of SIMD data:
 ```c#
 var  lanes = Vector<int>.Count;
 ```
-Of course, it implicitly match to SSE (4 lanes), AVX (8 lanes) or AVX-512 (16 lanes).
+Of course, it implicitly matches to SSE (4 lanes), AVX (8 lanes) or AVX-512 (16 lanes).
 While C++ and Rust must compile AOT and assume what is typical hardware your program will run on, C# doesn't need to.
 CLR compiles it JIT dynamically checking on what CPU it's running.
 If it finds that we are using  CPU modern enough to support e.g.: AVX512, why bother with something less wide?
 This is really elegant way to acomplish portable SIMD usage comparing to C++ and Rust which must struggle with compile time decisions.

 Rust has some neat syntax to create different functions per every instruction family and then dynamically decide which one to run.
 First to hint **rustc** to compile some function with avx we need feature attribute:
 ```rust